 Example 3: LEGO’s wheel of experience

-It is a wheel of experiences created in a simple and interesting way to show the analysis of a flight to New York.
+It is a wheel of experiences created in a simple and exciting way to show the analysis of a flight to New York.
 The central part of the image mentions the characteristics of the person.
-The next circle has three experience levels for before, during, and after the flight.
+The next circle has three experience levels before, during, and after the flight.
 Each step is also marked with an emotion that reflects positive, neutral, or negative shopping experiences.

 Example 4: Car Buyer Journey